Need to talk? Call 1800 882 436.

 Resources and support

-If you notice that your stomach muscles feel different you can check with your doctor, midwife or physiotherapist.
+If you notice that your tummy muscles feel different, speak with your doctor, midwife or physiotherapist.

 You can find a physiotherapist near you using the Service Finder.